ch111z/ch111z.github.io/_posts/2019-05-31-First-Writeup-HTBActive.md

 ```
 ![moreshares](/boxes/htb/active/moreshares.PNG)

-Logging in and enumerating these shares lead to the user flag under the `SVC_TGS\Desktop\` directory.
+Logging in and enumerating these shares led to the user flag under the `SVC_TGS\Desktop\` directory.

 Now that we have credentials, let's use Bloodhound on the box.
 We switch to a Windows VM and run the following command:
 ```